jdoubleu/lambda-discord-bot-d3-leaderboard/README.md

 Since this function requests the [Battle.net API](https://develop.battle.net/documentation) the runtime highly depends on the response time of the API.
 You should definitely set a timout for your Lambda function (e.g. 3 seconds).

+To be precise: 1 request is made to obtain an `access_token`.
+Additionally for each rift another request is made.

 The [response JSON](https://develop.battle.net/documentation/api-reference/diablo-3-game-data-api) has a size of about ~500kb per leaderboard and needs to be parsed internally.

 ### Stats